top of page

 Method of Practicing

 I like to have athletes stand two or more steps behind the line, and then move up to it, learning how the various body parts work together to get into a good standing start position.
-I also often times allow the athletes to cheat, and even false start during workout runs to practice coordinating movements, not to mention that allowing them to move into the start results in less wear and tear on the legs.
+I also often times allow the athletes to cheat, and even false start during workout runs to practice coordinating movements, not to mention that allowing them to move into the start during practice runs results in less wear and tear on the legs.

 Head Position and Line of Vision